-Gov. Gretchen Whitmer, a Democrat, aims to raise revenue by updating Michigan’s online casino tax structure.
-The plan includes imposing higher rates on top operators and modifying free-play deductions.
+Gov. Gretchen Whitmer, a Democrat, aims to raise revenue by updating Michigan’s online casino and sports betting tax structure.
+The plan includes imposing higher rates on the largest online casino operators, adding a new per-wager tax on sports betting, and eliminating free-play deductions.

 She wants to direct additional online gambling revenues to support Medicaid.

-Online gambling operators like DraftKings, FanDuel, and BetMGM would be hit harder, given their large market share in Michigan.
+The taxes would hit online gambling operators DraftKings, FanDuel, BetMGM, and BetRivers harder, given their market share in Michigan.

-The online gambling industry will likely oppose the tax increases, as it has with similar proposed tax changes in other states.
-Online sportsbooks in Illinois, which last year enacted similar tax hikes, responded by raising the minimum bet.
+The online gambling industry will likely continue to oppose the tax increases, as it has with similar proposed tax changes in other states.
+Online sportsbooks in Illinois, which last year enacted a similar per-wager tax, responded with measures such as transaction fees and increased wagering minimums.

 2025 Michigan Online Gambling Taxes